-One of the most common symptoms of AWS is muscle tremor or spasms.
-If you struggle with alcohol use and stop drinking suddenly, you might experience symptoms of alcohol withdrawal syndrome, or AWS.
+One of the most common symptoms of AWS is muscle tremors or spasms.
+If you struggle with alcohol abuse and stop drinking suddenly, you might experience symptoms of alcohol withdrawal syndrome, or AWS.
 Many different symptoms of AWS exist, all of which can vary in severity.

 Why Does Alcohol Withdrawal Cause Muscle Spasms?

 When you drink alcohol, your drinking impacts the chemicals in your brain.
 Two brain chemicals that drinking affects include gamma-Aminobutyric acid, or GABA, and glutamate.
 These chemicals have opposite effects in the brain.
 Glutamate tends to excite the brain while GABA tends to calm it down.

 The effect of GABA in the brain is enhanced when you drink alcohol.
 In turn, your brain becomes very sensitive to glutamate.
 If you stop drinking suddenly, your brain can become over-excited from getting more glutamate and less GABA than usual.

 The result of these chemical changes in your brain is a host of different symptoms of AWS, including muscle tremors.
 Muscle tremors in AWS can differ in how severe they are.
 You may experience:

 - No tremor at all

 - A tremor that other people cannot see, but which you can feel in both hands

 - A tremor that occurs only when you hold your arms up

 - A severe tremor that occurs even when your arms are at rest